IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 regardless congestion occurs or not, the reference window increase is restriced or relaxed based on the current value of the reference window relative to a previous max value and the time elapsed since last congestion event.
-The reference window update is increased by one MSS (maximum known RTP packet size) per RTT with some variation based on reference window size and time elapsed since the last congestion event.
+The reference window update is increased by one MSS (maximum known data unit size) per RTT with some variation based on reference window size and time elapsed since the last congestion event.
 Multiplicative increase allows the congestion to increase by a fraction of ref_wnd when congestion has not occured for a